tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/index.rst

 until a trigger pattern wakes it.

 The second finding is what limits all of it.
-Every layer, relay settings, SCADA configuration, the Smallworld model, RTU firmware, the historian, is held against a stored baseline, so a single-sided change is flagged by online-versus-offline comparison and a later update from the engineering tool re-imposes the baseline.
+Every layer, relay settings, SCADA configuration, the Smallworld model, RTU firmware, the historian, is held against a stored baseline, so a single-sided change is in principle flagged by online-versus-offline comparison and a later update from the engineering tool re-imposes the baseline.
 To stay hidden an attacker has to corrupt both the live device and its baseline at once, or spoof consistently across independent records.